This High-Tech Device Claims to Be 100 Times More Powerful Than an LED Mask, so I Tried It

 (Image credit: Original graphic by Yracema Rivas)

-Imagine a do-it-all skincare device that erases everything from fine lines and deep-set wrinkles to redness, pigmentation, blemishes, texture, and even scars.
-Now, imagine that it's clinic-grade yet also approved for at-home use.
+Imagine a do-it-all skincare device that erases everything from fine lines and deep-set wrinkles to redness, hyperpigmentation, blemishes, texture, and even scars.
+Now, imagine that it's clinical grade, but also approved for at-home use.
 Whether you know it or not, you're thinking about the Lyma Laser.

-While it might not be a household name yet, the Lyma Laser has created quite a stir among skincare experts, editors, and influencers because it boasts 100 times the power of standard LED devices.
+While it might not be a household name yet, the Lyma Laser has created quite a stir among skincare experts, editors, and influencers because it claims to have 100 times the power of standard LED devices.
 Even celebrities are in on the Lyma buzz.
 A-listers like Sofia Richie Grainge, Kate Beckinsale, and Carey Mulligan are fans.
-In fact, as Richie Grainge revealed in a TikTok video, she "cannot say enough good things about it."
+In fact, Richie Grainge revealed in a TikTok video that she "cannot say enough good things about it."
 She added, "Within a week, this transformed my skin. … It's so legit."

-The best part is that it promises to deliver dramatic skin-transforming results with virtually zero downtime.
+The best part is that it promises to deliver dramatic, skin-transforming results with virtually zero downtime.
 It's pain-free, nonabrasive, and safe to use around the eyes.
 All things considered, it almost sounds unbelievable.
+That's why we decided to do a full Lyma laser review.

 Slack conversation between two beauty editors about the benefits of the Lyma Laser.